MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setclipboarddata.md

 ## -description

 Places data on the clipboard in a specified clipboard format.
-The window must be the current clipboard owner, and the application must have called the <a href="https://docs.microsoft.com/windows/desktop/api/winuser/nf-winuser-openclipboard">OpenClipboard</a> function.
-(When responding to the <a href="https://docs.microsoft.com/windows/desktop/dataxchg/wm-renderformat">WM_RENDERFORMAT</a> and <a href="https://docs.microsoft.com/windows/desktop/dataxchg/wm-renderallformats">WM_RENDERALLFORMATS</a> messages, the clipboard owner must not call <b>OpenClipboard</b> before calling <b>SetClipboardData</b>.)
+The window must be the current clipboard owner, and the application must have called the [**OpenClipboard**](nf-winuser-openclipboard.md) function.
+(When responding to the [WM_RENDERFORMAT](/windows/win32/dataxchg/wm-renderformat) message, the clipboard owner must not call **OpenClipboard** before calling **SetClipboardData**.)

 ## -parameters